Photograph courtesy of Dos Caminos.

 Pass through a fine strainer and adjust seasoning with salt if necessary.

-Heat oven to 350 degrees F. Season each of the short ribs generously with the kosher salt.
+For the short ribs: Heat oven to 350 degrees F. Season each of the short ribs generously with the kosher salt.
 Lay them side by side in a large, heavy roasting pan.
 Scatter the onion, carrot, bay leaf, and chile de arbol over the ribs.

 Combine the vinegar, wine, brown sugar, and garlic in a small bowl and pour over the short ribs.
 The liquid should come three-quarters way up the sides of the short ribs.
 Add more chicken stock if necessary.